Jaimilit/CrossFit-Signup/README.md

 Edit Booking Page - Where a user can edit a booking by adding a note:
 ![edit booking](./static/assets/images/features/edit-booking.png)

-Delete Booking Page - Where a user can delete a booking:
+Delete Booking Page - Where a user can delete a booking after asking for confirmation if they want to delete the booking:
 ![delete booking](./static/assets/images/features/delete-booking-page.png)

 No Bookings - Where a user is informed if they currently have no bookings: